 Portable air conditioners come fitted with wheels so they can be moved around, but options are limited; they must attach to a window with an exhaust vent.
 The short hose makes them immobile, since their cooling capabilities are confined to rooms with window vents installed.

 Moist, muggy air will make your space clammy in no time.
 A portable air conditioner removes moisture from the air using water reservoirs that dehumidify your apartment.
 The downside of these reserves is that they fill up fast on humid days, and need to be emptied often.
 Neglecting to do so will cause damage to the system, and potentially a water leak.

 Your landlord may forbid you from installing an unsightly window unit; in this case, you might be considering a portable AC unit.
 These units will require a window vent, so your landlord may be unimpressed if you have one installed.
 They also make your windows unopenable.
 Furthermore, some find the appearance of the exhaust hose to be unattractive.

 Will a portable AC unit be enough to cool an apartment?
 Unless you are willing to invest several hundreds of dollars into this system, the answer to that question is: probably not.
 Despite the “portable” aspect of this product, it still needs to attach to an exhaust hose, meaning it must be within a few feet of the vent.
 The AC properties of this product are limited to rooms with windows, and only the higher-end models have the power to cool large spaces.
 At that price point, it may be worth it to invest in a proper HVAC system.
 Do you have questions about how to cool your apartment?
-Classic Air Conditioning and Heating can help; our certified technicians can help you reduce the heat in your rented space.
+Classic Air Conditioning and Heating can help; our certified AC technicians in New Braunfels can help you reduce the heat in your rented space.